1

 One way to protect your baby from getting very sick from RSV is to get vaccinated before you give birth.

-CDC recommends that those who are pregnant receive an RSV vaccine called Abrysvo during weeks 32 through 36 of pregnancy from September through January.
-This vaccination helps protect babies from serious RSV illness after they are born.
+CDC recommends that those who are pregnant receive a single lifetime dose of RSV vaccine called Abrysvo during weeks 32 through 36 of pregnancy from September through January.
+This vaccination can help protect babies from serious RSV illness after they are born.

 Those who are pregnant naturally give antibodies — germ-fighting proteins — to their babies during pregnancy.
-Because babies need time to develop their own immune systems, the antibodies they receive before they are born are crucial to protect them from diseases during the first few months of life.
+Because babies need time to develop their own immune systems, the antibodies they receive before they are born are crucial to protect them from diseases during the first few months of life and when they are too young to receive most vaccines.

 When someone who is pregnant gets the maternal RSV vaccine, their body makes antibodies that protect against RSV.
 They then pass those antibodies on to their baby.
-These antibodies protect the baby, reducing their risk of being hospitalized from RSV by 57% in the first six months of life.
-Babies who are born at least two weeks after a pregnant person gets vaccinated are protected at birth, when the risk of severe disease is the highest.
+These antibodies help protect the baby, reducing their risk of being hospitalized from RSV by 57% in the first six months of life.
+Babies who are born at least two weeks after a pregnant person gets vaccinated have a reduced risk of severe disease, particularly in the early months of life.

-If you are pregnant, ask your prenatal care provider if your insurance covers the RSV vaccine.
+If you are pregnant, ask your prenatal care provider if you should receive an RSV vaccine during this pregnancy.
 If you do not have health insurance, or you have government insurance and cannot afford your copay, you may be eligible for a free RSV vaccine through Pfizer’s patient assistance program, Pfizer RxPathways, or you may be eligible for a RSV vaccine at low or no cost from a public vaccine provider

 RSV immunization for babies and some young children

-Some older infants and toddlers at higher risk of severe illness can get a dose of this immunization during their second RSV season, when they are between 8 and 19 months old, including:
+Some older infants and toddlers at higher risk of severe illness can get a dose of nirsevimab during their second RSV season, when they are between 8 and 19 months old, including:

 • Children who have chronic lung disease from being born prematurely